nhuang37/finegrain_expressivity_GNN/README.md

 | --- | --- | --- |
 | Trained | 16.898 | 0.70 (0.05)
 | Untrained | 4.290 | 0.69 (0.03)

+---
+To-dos:
+1) vary the number of layers in untrained MPNN (i.e., the number of WL iteration)
+2) stack $k$ number of untrained MPNN embedding together for graph classification